-- 1.0 History of Tenure: When colleges and universities were initially established, they were designed for the elite, specifically elite Euroamerica males12, and faculty were from that same privileged group.
+- elite Euroamerica males21, and faculty were from that same privileged group.
 All faculty were hired as contingent faculty through the early twentieth century.
-During the 1920-40s, and as middle-class men had access to higher education and as labor movements grew more and more successful across the country, tenure was established in order to recruit and retain faculty.
+During the 1920-40s, and as middle-class men had access to higher education and as labor movements grew more and more successful across the country, tenure was established to recruit and retain faculty.
 It was initially established as a right, with faculty achieving it after being employed for a certain length of time.
 This changed after the civil rights movement, which opened more access to diverse people and women in colleges and universities.
 In the 1970s tenure shifted to being a privilege that was conferred upon specific individuals and complex structures were established that served to maintain the status quo of white male privilege.
 Currently, the numbers of tenured and tenure-track faculty are dwindling across the country, in part because of these privileges, the changing demographics of the country, and shifting access and equity issues.
 Higher education continues to become more elite, even though the majority of courses on campus are being taught by contingent full- and part-time lecturers and teaching assistants.
-The American Association of University Professors (AAUP) affirms the importance of tenure in its 1940 Statement of Principles on Academic Freedom and Tenure, and affirms the need to increase tenure-stream hiring while also improving conditions for contingent faculty13. - 2.0 The university shall adopt a specific planning goal to establish the proportion of probationary and tenured faculty to 85 percent of the total of the university's full-time equivalent faculty (FTEF).
-Each college shall formally examine its philosophy, mission, and pedagogies in relation to this proportion. - 3.0 To meet this goal the university shall need to (a) refill the tenure-track positions that become vacant through retirements, resignations, terminations, and deaths, and (b) strive to maintain the percent proportion articulated above in 2.0. - 3.1.
+The American Association of University Professors (AAUP) affirms the importance of tenure in its 1940 Statement of Principles on Academic Freedom and Tenure, and affirms the need to increase tenure-stream hiring while also improving conditions for contingent faculty22. - 2.0 The university shall adopt a specific planning goal to establish the proportion of probationary and tenured faculty to 85 percent of the total of the university's full-time equivalent faculty (FTEF).
+Each college shall formally examine its philosophy, mission, and pedagogies concerning this proportion. - 3.0 To meet this goal the university shall need to (a) refill the tenure-track positions that become vacant through retirements, resignations, terminations, and deaths, and (b) strive to maintain the percent proportion articulated above in 2.0. - 3.1.
 With the growth of contingent faculty nationally, which disproportionately and adversely impacts faculty of color and female-identified faculty, the university has an ethical responsibility to create pathways for contingent faculty positions to convert into tenure-track positions whenever possible.
-There are multiple possible pathways, including prioritizing contingent faculty candidates in tenure-track searches, converting contingent faculty to tenure-track lines, and ensuring that the university does not exceed the recommended total percentage of contingent faculty appointments in any department.
+There are multiple possible pathways, including prioritizing contingent faculty candidates in tenure-track searches, converting contingent faculty to tenure-track lines, and ensuring that the university does not exceed the recommended total percentage of contingent faculty appointments in any department. - 3.2.
+As an additional equity measure, the university should pursue longer contracts for contingent faculty whenever possible and as allowed by the collective bargaining agreement.
+Barriers to contract renewal should be eliminated, and the renewal process should be fair, equitable, and transparent for all contingent faculty. - 4.0 This tenure-track renewal initiative shall become the university's highest fiscal priority. - 4.1.
+Per Enrollment Management and Impaction policy, section 5.0, enrollment management and tenure track planning shall be treated as interconnected matters of shared governance.
+Insofar as enrollment impacts the workload of all faculty, hiring practices and ratios between probationary, tenured, and contingent faculty must be

-12 Wilder, C.S.
+21 Wilder, C.S.
 (2013).
 Ebony and Ivory: Race, Slavery, and the Troubled History of America's Universities.
 New York: Bloomsbury Press.

-13 AAUP: The Annual Report on the Economic Status of the Profession, 2020-21
+22 AAUP: The Annual Report on the Economic Status of the Profession, 2020-21